PR and communications

 In December 2018 another promotional campaign began, with the spotlight this time directed at Iceland’s international development cooperation, financed by the Ministry for Foreign Affairs.
 It consisted of a videoblog-style documentary series, featuring a teenage girl, Elíza Gígja Ómarsdóttir, who travelled to Uganda to meet her peers there.
 The series showed the differences and similarities between the daily life of young people in the two countries, highlighting how some of the SDGs come into play.
 The series was shown on Icelandic National Broadcasting (RÚV) in December 2018.

 The communications officer for the SDGs in Iceland is Áslaug Karen Jóhannsdóttir, a specialist at the Ministry for Foreign Affairs.
-For more information please contact her at [email protected].
+For more information please contact him at firstname.lastname@example.org.